 - Must be registered and in good standing with the Companies Office (not required for sole proprietors).

-- Cannot receive funding for any positions that are already being subsidized by another government program.
+- Cannot receive funding for existing employees that are or have been subsidized by another government program.
 This includes:

 - the Canada Summer Job Program;